Steve Barclay summed up the current status of ransomware threats in the U.K. at a recent Cyber U.K. conference in Wales.

 Ransomware attacks often have a wide-reaching impact.
 The U.S. oil pipeline system, Colonial Pipeline, is an example of how ransomware can affect a company and its customer base.
 During this ransomware attack, the whole U.S. Southwest was involved; a single compromised password was behind the infection.

-But this malicious software is not just a problem of critical infrastructures.
+But ransomware is not just a problem of critical infrastructures.
 According to a 2022 report from Cyberedge Group, 71% of companies were infected by ransomware in 2021.
 This year seems set to break even those records.
-The Blackfog, “The State of Ransomware in 2022” report found that attacks are keeping pace or above the 2021 figures.
+The Blackfog, “The State of Ransomware in 2022” report found that ransomware attacks are keeping pace or above the 2021 figures.

 Cybercriminals are emboldened by their success.
 So much so that their tactics have become more focused and brazen.
 A variety of attacks across all sectors demonstrate the wily nature of the attackers: